aws-samples/maximizing-storage-throughput-and-performance/README.md

   $ time (aws s3 cp s3://$bucket/upload1.test 5GB.file; aws s3 cp 5GB.file s3://$bucket/copy/5GB.file)

 2. Copy the file between S3 using a single command between locations.
 Record time to complete.
-  $ time aws s3 cp s3://$bucket/upload1.test s3://file s3://$bucket/copy/5GB-2.file)
+  $ time aws s3 cp s3://$bucket/upload1.test s3://$bucket/copy/5GB-2.file

 3. Use PUT COPY(copy-object) to move the file.
 Record time to complete.
-  $ time aws s3api --copy-source $bucket/upload1.test --bucket $bucket --key copy/5GB-3.file
+  $ time aws s3api copy-object --copy-source $bucket/upload1.test --bucket $bucket --key copy/5GB-3.file

 **Note**
 The first two commands required data to GET data from S3 back to the EC2 instance and then PUT the data back to S3 from the EC2 instance.
 The third command copying data inside of S3 only.
 This removes the consumption of EC2 instance network bandwidth making it much more efficient.